 That is what we learn in this section.

-To begin with, we start by watching two tutorials, below.
+To begin with, we start by watching the tutorial, below.

-Do take the time to watch these as they will help in understanding.
+Do take the time to watch this as they will help in understanding.

 Qualitative data is characterized by some quality, or its belonging to some category.

 The main type of statistical analysis we do with this type of data is done with graphical methods, such as bar charts, pie charts, pictograms.

 Some examples of scenarios in which we'd be observing qualitative data are listed here:

 Quantitative data comes in one of two categories.
 Those are discrete data and continuous data.